Goyet-Christopher/GeoCoq/README.md

 Trying to make a more usable version of Geocoq, with :
 - as little tactics as possible,
-- explicits and readable proofs
+- explicits and readable proofs,
-- small files, lemmas sorted by similarity
+- smalls files / sort lemmas by similarity,
+- changing the names of many lemmas to make them more understandable and recognizable,
-- as many lemmas as possible (to simplify use for everyone, without having to memorize the entire library ... )
+- as many lemmas as possible (to simplify the use for everyone, without having to know the whole library by heart ... )

 Goyet Christopher